CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 !!!
 Note
     Sensitive data is only accessible with appropriate authorization, rights, or permission.
 With SD services, access is always managed by the data controller via specific service components in compliance with the GDPR and national regulations.

-In the following paragraphs, we summarise
+In the following paraghraph you can find an overview of permission management via SD services and summary of the main documentation that should be considered.